Teachers and Parents

 What is Forensic Science?

-What is exactly forensic science?
+What exactly is forensic science?
 This field is often misnamed and misunderstood.
-What is seen on TV is a conglomeration of a few different vocations mixed with quite of bit of romanticism.
+What is seen on TV is a conglomeration of a few different vocations mixed with romantic notions.
 The job of a forensic scientist might not be as hyped up as what we see on TV, however, the importance of the job they perform has become incalculable in the legal world.

 Bio Inspired Designs